The James Webb Space Telescope Absolute Flux Calibration. III. Mid-Infrared Instrument Medium Resolution IFU Spectrometer: Aperture Correction

 The JWST pipeline applies traditional imaging aperture photometry for point source observations, performing circular aperture extraction and annular background subtraction at each wavelength plane of the 3D data cubes.
 Both the aperture extraction radius and inner/outer radii of the background annulus grow linearly with wavelength, resulting in a tapered conical aperture as the effective MRS PSF changes by roughly a factor of five due to diffraction over the 5--25 \micron\ wavelength range (Figure \ref{aperture.fig}).
 The default radius is chosen to be twice the PSF FWHM to minimize resampling artifacts \citep[see discussion by][]{law23}, while the annular background region is chosen to be as large as possible while still fitting within the MRS field of view for a single pointing.

-We used high-resolution models of the MRS PSF \citep{patapis25} to derive the necessary correction factors at the default extraction radius $r = 2$ FWHM, and find values of about 10--15\% (dashed line in Figure \ref{apcorr.fig}).
-We also estimated the relevant aperture correction factors for non-standard aperture radii ranging from $r = 0.5 - 3.0$ FWHM using a combination of high-resolution models and on-sky observations of bright point sources.
-The JWST calibration pipeline can interpolate between this grid of correction factors for any arbitrary radius within this range.
+We used high-resolution models of the MRS PSF (P. Patapis et al. 2024 in prep.) to derive the necessary correction factors at the default extraction radius $r = 2$ FWHM, and find values of about 10--15\% (dashed line in Figure \ref{apcorr.fig}).\footnote{The aperture correction factors shown here correspond to the jwst\_miri\_apcorr\_004 -- 007 reference files available on CRDS (https://jwst-crds.stsci.edu/).} We also estimated the relevant aperture correction factors for non-standard aperture radii ranging from $r = 0.5 - 3.0$ FWHM using a combination of high-resolution models and on-sky observations of bright point sources.
+The JWST calibration pipeline automatically interpolates between this grid of correction factors for any arbitrary radius within this range.
 As illustrated in Figure \ref{apcorr.fig}, some of these correction factors are discontinuous between spectral channels since the differences in spatial sampling have an appreciable impact on the structure of the reconstructed PSF in the data cubes.